straysheep-dev/straysheep-dev.github.io/docs/blog/posts/resources.md

 	> Terraform is an infrastructure as code tool that lets you build, change, and version infrastructure safely and efficiently.
 This includes low-level components like compute instances, storage, and networking; and high-level components like DNS entries and SaaS features.

 	- <https://developer.hashicorp.com/terraform>

+### :fontawesome-brands-golang: Go

+!!! abstract "Project source and install instructions"

+	> Go is an open source project developed by a team at Google and many contributors from the open source community.
+Go is distributed under a BSD-style license.

+	Taken from the README:

+	> Official binary distributions are available at <https://go.dev/dl/>.
+	>
+	> After downloading a binary release, visit <https://go.dev/doc/install> for installation instructions.
+	>
+	> Our canonical Git repository is located at <https://go.googlesource.com/go>.
+	> There is a mirror of the repository at <https://github.com/golang/go>.

+	Additionally, note that <https://golang.org/> is the older domain before it was updated to go.dev.

+	The [frequently asked questions page](https://go.dev/doc/faq) has information on why Go was made, the goals of the project, and some history.

 ## :material-information-variant-circle: Information Technology